DavidSchinazi/masque-drafts/draft-cms-masque-ip-proxy-reqs.md

 The server will assign an IP address of its choosing to the client.
 The client may suggest a preference of IP address which the server can choose to follow.
+Similarly, to support the network-to-network use case, the client will be able to assign an IP address to the server, and the server may suggest a preference.

 ## Route Negotiation